-The External Auditor Grant Thornton reported positively on the Council's risk management framework as part of its work on the 2020-21 Value for Money arrangements.
-The Council plans to evaluate its risk maturity against ALARM guidance on a three-yearly frequency (maximum1).
-The next review is planned for spring 2022.
+The External Auditor Grant Thornton reported positively on the Council's risk management framework as part of its work on the 2021-22 Value for Money arrangements.
+Its review of the Strategy did not identify any gaps in arrangements and found that it includes the key elements for a robust approach to managing risk at all levels of the Authority.
+The Council plans to evaluate its risk maturity against ALARM guidance on a three-yearly frequency (maximum).
+The next review is planned for later this year.